huisinro/Leapdroid-OpenGL/README.md

 The protocol is highly optimized for performance, including compression.
 In addition, we also provide an encryption mechansim to protect the content if necessary.

-If Android and host are running on the same machine, such as inside our LeapDroid vm (http://www.leapdroid.com), we use highly efficient memory sharing for data transmission.
+If Android and host are running on the same machine, such as inside our LeapDroid vm (http://www.leapdroid.com), we use highly efficient memory sharing for data transmissions.

+Our OpenGL translator supports GLES 1.1, 2.0 and 3.0.